Edgeworth/memepu/verymeme/assets/memelang.md

 ref: identifies a variable or a typevalue.

+mappings:
+several layers of mappings. e.g. for regular function calls: function ref level mapping: malloc<u8> => T = u8 parameter level deduction mapping: memcpy(a, b, count): T = type of a e.g. for impl calls for a struct

+e.g. for interface impl calls

 difficult parsing cases:
 malloc<u8>();  // malloc<u8> is a bit like a type, but it's being used as a value
 value: malloc<u8> = {};  // can't use it like this